 The duration of the trip lasts from meeting at Kilimanjaro International Airport (JRO) to flying home from Abeid Amani Karume International Airport (ZNZ).
 The way there and back might take an extra day, depending on where you are travelling from.

-Advanced motorcycle skills: can ride for five to six hours, comfortable with any terrain and weather conditions.
-No experience required for pillions and for those who travel in the back-up car.
+Advanced motorcycle skills: can ride for six to eight hours, comfortable with any terrain and weather conditions.
+No experience is required for pillions or for those who travel in a backup car.

 Daytime temperatures usually reach 32°C with high humidity, falling to 23°C at night.